Allen Amason: Administration and service

-Amason currently serves on the AACSB’s Continuous Improvement Review Committee (CIRC).
+Amason currently serves on the Initial Accreditation Committee (IAC) and was formerly on the Continuous Improvement Review Committee (CIRC) of the AACSB.
 Internationally, he led the initial accreditation reviews of IBS/RANEPA, Moscow, a leading business school in the Russian Federation and Al Ain University, a leading business school in the United Arab Emirates.
+He also served as an accreditation mentor to the Graduate School of Economics and Management, Ural Federal University and the International Management Institute (MIM-Kyiv), in Ukraine.

 Consulting

-Amason is also a consultant, focused on strategic management and decision-making.
-His consulting practice has ranged from single-episode, analytical problem-solving engagements to long-term programs involving strategy, organizational development and implementation, and executive coaching.
+Over the course of his career, Amason built a strong reputation as a consultant, focused on strategic management and decision-making.
+His practice ranged from single-episode, problem-solving engagements, to long-term programs involving strategy, organizational development and implementation, as well C-level executive coaching.
+His client list a variety of well-known organizations, including Advanced Micro Devices (AMD), Computer Associates (CA – Latin America), Davis Transportation, Exide Technologies, Johnson & Johnson (China), Nortel, Novartis, Park Evaluations, Primewest Energy, Rosetta Marketing, Schneider Electric, Tenet Healthcare, and the University of Georgia Athletic Association.
 Additionally, Amason has held the following positions: